andyqingliu/KeyDataSearch-Python/README.md

 # KeyDataSearch-Python
-Find interest data from excel file with specific folder
+Find interest data from excel file with specific folder.